jacksongeojacob/Ech0/README.md

 ### Project Demo
 # Video
 https://github.com/user-attachments/assets/e33b1bb4-8a98-4089-972c-d2ca5434479d
-[Add your demo video link here]
-*Explain what the video demonstrates*
+*This video demos what the our project does.*

-# Additional Demos
-[Add any extra demo materials/links]

 ## Team Contributions
 - Joyal James